neon-bindings/neon/README.md

 neon new my-project
 ```

-This will ask you a bunch of questions, and then generate a project skeleton for you.
+This will ask you a few questions and then generate a project skeleton for you.
 Follow the instructions from there to build and run your project!

 # Requirements